jina-ai/inference-client/docs/getting_started/initialization.md

 ## Using environment variables

-You can also initialize the Client object by setting the `JINA_AUTH_TOKEN` environment variable.
+Another way to initialize the `Client` object is to set the `JINA_AUTH_TOKEN` environment variable to your authentication token before creating an instance of the `Client` class:
-This is convenient if you want to use the same token across multiple scripts and is the recommended way to initialize the Client object in production environments.

 ```python
 import os